How To Build Your Children's Confidence And Why it Matters?

 They can also fear being the center of attention which can lead to social anxiety related issues.

-On the flip side the confident child will go on to enjoy all then splendors of life.
-Their self confidence in themselves will make them more bold, courageous and assertive, they will be more extrovert and out going, they will be more successful both career wise and socially.
+On the flip side the confident child will go on to enjoy all the splendors of life.
+Their self confidence in themselves will make them more bold, courageous and assertive, they will be more extrovert and outgoing, they will be more successful both career wise and socially.